Giotto (spacecraft): Cruise phase

 On 13 September 1985 Giotto's camera was tested by photographing Vega.
 In order to provide a brighter target earth was imaged 18 and 23 October.
 All these tests were successful.
 In January 1986 a delay in sending instructions to the Giotto resulted in it entering a safe mode.
-It was returned to normal operations with the help of the NASA deep space network.The probe was hit by a solar flair on 8 February but suffered no damage.
+It was returned to normal operations with the help of the NASA deep space network.The probe was hit by a solar flare on 8 February but suffered no damage.

 Halley encounter

 The Soviet Vega 1 started returning images of Halley on 4 March 1986, and the first ever of its nucleus, and made its flyby on 6 March, followed by Vega 2 making its flyby on 9 March.
-4 march was also the date when Giotto took its first distant photo of the comet from a range of 59 million kilometres.
+4 March was also the date when Giotto took its first distant photo of the comet from a range of 59 million kilometres.
 A final course correction took place on 12 March aiming to put the probe 540km from nucleus.
 The distance was chosen as 500km was the minimum distance at which Giotto's camera could track the comet with the additional 40km being the uncertainly in the comet's position.
 Three hours prior to the probe reaching its minimum distance from the comet the camera began following its encounter program taking a photo every 4 seconds.
 This revealed it was tracking the comet at the wrong speed and a last minute correction to its programming had to be made.

 Giotto passed Halley successfully on 14 March 1986 at 596 km distance, and surprisingly survived despite being hit by some small particles.
 One impact 7.6 seconds before closest approach sent it spinning off its stabilized spin axis so that its antenna no longer always pointed at the Earth, and its dust shield no longer protected some of its instruments.
-After 32 minutes Giotto re-stabilized itself and continued gathering science data.
+After 32 minutes Giotto re-stabilized itself and continued full radio contact with earth.

 Another impact destroyed the Halley Multicolor Camera, but not before it took photographs of the nucleus at closest approach.
+The Neutral Mass Spectrometer was also lost.
+In addition to scientific instruments the probe also had its star mapper and insulation damaged.